MitudruDutta/necrostack/README.md

 # NecroStack

-A minimal, async-first event-driven micro-framework for Python 3.11+, designed for building reactive, composable systems with formal guarantees on event flow and processing semantics.
+A minimal, async-first event-driven micro-framework for Python, designed for building reactive, composable systems with formal guarantees on event flow and processing semantics.

 ## Abstract